imbohyun1/cdk-eks-project/README.md

 ### 6. Auto Scaling and Cost Management

 * Cluster Autoscaler: Automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run and there are no unneeded nodes.

-* KubeCost: Provides insights into Kubernetes resource costs and utilization.
+* [KubeCost](https://www.kubecost.com/): Provides insights into Kubernetes resource costs and utilization.

 ### 7. Networking

-* CoreDNS and AWS Load Balancer Controller: Manage DNS and load balancing within the cluster.
 * Virtual Private Cloud (VPC): Ensures secure networking for our EKS cluster and its components.
+* AWS Load Balancer Controller: Provisions the load balancer and required resources within the cluster.
-* VPC CNI Plugin:
+* VPC CNI Plugin: Supports native VPC networking for Amazon EKS.
-* Kube proxy
+* Kube proxy: Maintains network rules on each Amazon EC2 node.
+* [CoreDNS](https://coredns.io/): CoreDns is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS.